BatchClayderman/Cryptography-Schemes/README.md

 ### 1.3 ``generateSchemeLaTeX.py``

 A Python script for generating LaTeX source files of schemes from Python scripts is provided here.
 This script helps convert each Python script into the corresponding LaTeX source file in the folder where the script is located.

 The script will try to finish the compilation once a LaTeX source file is generated.
 Usually, it will succeed if ``pdflatex`` is available and on the path.

 For developers, this script will check the style of the Python scripts.

-Developers can use ``echo "" | python generateSchemeLaTeX.py | grep "^Detail: "`` to help check the non-unified prompts.
+Please use ``echo "" | python generateSchemeLaTeX.py | grep "^Detail: "`` to help check the non-unified prompts if necessary.

 ### 1.4 Measurements